puruhirave/DesignPatterns/Structural Patterns/README.md

 Lets take real life scenario, where Momo's manufacture has sold the Momo's to Seller/Distributor.
 Now the ownership is changed from Manufacturer to Seller.
 Manufacturer no more requires ownership of these objects.
 So shared pointer not required.
-And the Decorator is new owner and he can also pass its ownership to another Decorator.
+And the Seller as a Decorator can also pass its ownership to another Decorator.

 See the last scenario of ChocolateMomo.
 ```